 My Story

-Well, my name is Larry and I am 45 years old, I am originally from New York City where I lived for 30 years.
+Well, my name is Larry and I am 49 years old, I am originally from New York City where I lived for 30 years.
 I got married to my wife Lori in Oct.
 1988 and we moved to Florida in 1989 & we have no plans of moving back to live in NY.
 We lived in Orlando, FL for 10 years.
 At that time I was managing a Target store in Orlando.
 I last worked for Target in 1992, which ended up being my last job that I have had.
 I left work because my health started to go downhill.

 Since the age of 17, I got diabetes & the diabetes was starting to cause other problems.
 First, it started affecting my eyes.
 My vision slowly deteriorated over time, despite about a dozen different types of surgeries.
-Within a year I had became legally blind.
+Within a year, I had become legally blind.
 I still am legally blind, but I have sort of adjusted to it.
 The only thing I am really unable to do is drive.
 I basically can see clear to about 20 to 30 feet but beyond that it is blurry.

 That same year (1992), I also developed kidney failure & after staying on a strict renal diet for 3 years to prolong the need for dialysis, in January, 1995, I went on dialysis & my health really went downhill from there.
 At many times during that period of dialysis I had to be hospitalized for different reasons, & a few times I nearly died.